Key Points

 Should I obtain the family register (koseki tohon) or the abbreviated version (koseki shohon)?

-This depends on the destination country and purpose, but the family register (koseki tohon, full record) is commonly used for overseas submissions.
+This depends on the destination country, receiving authority or institution, purpose of submission, document type, issue date, and current document status.
+The family register (koseki tohon, full record) is commonly used for overseas submissions.
 It contains information for all family members and can be used as family relationship proof.

 | Purpose | Common approach |